 Common uses for savings accounts include:

-- An emergency fund — Experts recommend 3-6 months of savings in case of emergencies.
+- An emergency fund — Many experts recommend 3-6 months of savings in case of emergencies

 - A major life event — Getting ready for a down payment?
 A wedding?
 A new addition to the family?
 All of these are great reasons to add to your savings.